zanyshh/zanyshh/README.md

 - ☁️ Proficient in C++, Java, Python, HTML, CSS, JavaScript.
 - 📖 Enthusiastic about AI and machine learning.
 - ❔ extemely passionate about FOSS and open source software.
-- ☠️ SOftware of choice is linux as i do not get the same feedom on windows.
+- ☠️ Software of choice is linux as i do not get the same feedom on windows.

 </td>
 <td>